A Quick Start Guide

 Don’t like how your page looks?
 Let’s learn how to change our theme.

 - From the Dashboard sidebar, go to Appearance > Themes.

 - You’ll see a list of all available themes.
-Click on the pictures to preview the theme applied to your site.
+Hover over one, and you’ll have the option to do a live preview.

 - When you’ve settled upon a theme you like, click Activate.